 93. “High Hopes” – S.O.S.
 Band (1982)

 It’s been written that the song that got Jam & Lewis fired by Prince was S.O.S.
-Band’s “Just Be Good To Me” (that one’s much later in the countdown).
+Band’s “Just Be Good to Me” (that one’s much higher in this countdown).
 But it was their “High Hopes” that became the group’s first chart single under the Flyte Tyme Productions banner.
 It reached No. 25 on the Billboard Soul chart in the fall of 1982.

 92. “Sunshine” – Alexander O’Neal (1987)